zcnrex/zcnrex.github.io/_posts/2024-02-04-data_format_and_quantization.md

 categories: quantization
 ---

-## Introduction
+# Introduction
-What will be coverted in this post are
+What will be covered in this post are
 1. Intro to different data types
 2. How to convert among different types
 3. How do they accelerate LLM

-## Section 1: Data Types
+# Section 1: Data Types
-# Bits and Bytes
+## Bits and Bytes
 First let's start from the very beginning: bits.
 Computers are machines that operate with 0's and 1's.
 Each 0 or 1 is one `bit`.
 These are the very basic building blocks of every computer program.

 1 higher level of abstraction is `byte`, which is 8 `bit`s.